 The Ithaca College Library has selected a group of online resources for our alumni:

 Note: Due to licensing and copyright restrictions, IC Alumni do not have access to several licensed library databases.

 - JSTOR, the not-for-profit digital library of thousands of academic journals and other content, offers the archives of more than 1,200 journals for limited reading by the public.
 This is part of JSTOR’s experimental program Register & Read (http://about.jstor.org/rr), in which people can sign up for a JSTOR account and, every two weeks, read up to three articles online for free.

 - Several states provide access to selected online resources.
 Contact your state library or local public library for more information.
-For example, the NOVELny project (New York Online Virtual Electronic Library) provides New York state residents with online access to a group of full-text resources.
+For example, the NOVELny project (New York Online Virtual Electronic Library) provides New York state residents with online access to a group of full-text databases.
 Connect to NOVELny resources via your local public library, using your library card, NY State Driver's License, or obtain a card from the New York State Library.